 Two (2) times during the term, you may turn in a lab up to 1 week late with no penalty and no questions asked (however, you cannot apply both extensions to the same lab).
 To do so, email the instructor within one week of the lab date to indicate you are using your extension.
-The lab will then be due at the beginning of next class, with late penalties beginning as normal thereafter.
-No-question extensions cannot be applied to guizzes or the term project.
+The lab will then due the following Monday at 5 PM and late penalties begin as normal thereafter.
+No-question extensions cannot be applied to quizzes or the term project.